hyosung11/dawnstar-manifesto/Write-the-Perfect-Book-Propasal.md

 *People are dominated by feelings first, intellect second, if at all.* The human mind demands to be entertained, romanced, and seduced, or it become sullen, depressed, and unmotivated.

+### How long does it take to write a proposal?

+- memoir or narrative
+  - judged on the quality of the writing
+  - requires an expansive outline and at least one full chapter

+- basic how-to-book
+  - relies on quality and organization of the prescriptive information
+  - brief outline can be sufficient, especially if the author has a successful publishing record

+- The first time you write a proposal can consume twenty to forty hours.
+  - use the proposal as an opportunity to defrag your mind
+  - gift yourself with enough time to do it right
+  - But, anything can be excellent and nothing can be perfect

 ## Chapter 4 - How Are Proposals Structured?

 ## Chapter 5 - Building your digital footprint and platform from scratch